SchweizerischeBundesbahnen/scion-rcp/README.md

 ## License

-This project is provided under the [Eclipse Public License 2.0](LICENSE).
+This project is provided under the [Eclipse Public License 2.0](LICENSE)

+## HowTo

+Import repository clone root folder as "Existing Projects into Workspace" and select "Search for nested projects" before clicking "Finish".